Csfifty23/Funavry-Poker-Solution/README.md

 # Texas Hold'em Poker Image Processor

 This notebook processes images from a Texas Hold'em Poker game and extracts player names and their corrosponding positions.
 The task was to use TrOCR for optical character recognition which only work on single line text and do not work on multiple lines.
-If there is an image in which text is appers two lines it will only recoginze the text from only one line.
+If there is an image in which text appers in more than one lines it will only recoginze the text from only one line.

 ## Methodology